osmandapp/web/main/docs/user/map/tracks-on-map.md

 <TabItem value="android" label="Android">

-by clicking to "Download" button.
+By taping to **Download** button.
 After that, you can do any actions with this GPX-file (navigation, change viewing, modifying by "Route plan" tool and etc).

 ![Routes on the ground](@site/static/img/map/routes-8.png) ![Routes on the ground](@site/static/img/map/routes-9.png)